 3 Ways That Caregivers Can Handle Change and Face the New Normal

 I was in my late 50s when I became a caregiver for my parents, so our family dynamic was pretty established.
 We were a family of strong personalities.
-My Mom was the boss and controlled all the family matters.
-My Dad was patient, easy and outgoing and let her rule the roost.
+Mom was the boss and controlled all the family matters.
+Dad was patient, easy and outgoing and let her rule the roost.

-I, on the other hand, banged heads with my Mom on most things, and we didn’t have an easy relationship.
+I, on the other hand, banged heads with Mom on most things, and we didn’t have an easy relationship.
 Dad would wisely retreat to another room when the fireworks started.

-When I jumped in to help take care of my Mom when she began demonstrating signs of dementia, and my Dad became exhausted by caring for her alone, I knew all hell would break loose.
-My Mom would give me a hard time and be inconsolable, and my Dad would go along for the ride.
+When I jumped in to help take care of my mom when she began demonstrating signs of dementia, and my dad became exhausted by caring for her alone, I knew all hell would break loose.
+My mom would give me a hard time and be inconsolable, and my dad would go along for the ride.